Bittu121/asset-management/README.md

 ---

-## How the Schemas Are Connected

-This is a plain description of how each database collection relates to the others.
-"One-to-many" means one record in the first collection can be linked to many records in the second collection.
+## Schema Relationships

-- **AssetCategory → SubCategory**: one category can have many sub-categories.
+- **AssetCategory → SubCategory:** One category can have multiple sub-categories.
-- **AssetCategory → AssetType**: one category can have many asset types.
+- **AssetCategory → AssetType:** One category can have multiple asset types.
-- **SubCategory → AssetType**: one sub-category can have many asset types (optional link).
+- **SubCategory → AssetType:** One sub-category can have multiple asset types (optional).
-- **AssetCategory / SubCategory / AssetType → Asset**: every asset must belong to one category, and may optionally belong to a sub-category and asset type.
+- **AssetCategory / SubCategory / AssetType → Asset:** Each asset belongs to one category and can optionally reference a sub-category and asset type.
-- **Vendor → Asset**: one vendor can supply many assets (optional link).
+- **Vendor → Asset:** One vendor can supply multiple assets.
-- **Department → SubDepartment**: one department can have many sub-departments.
+- **Department → SubDepartment:** One department can have multiple sub-departments.
-- **Location → SubLocation**: one location can have many sub-locations.
+- **Location → SubLocation:** One location can have multiple sub-locations.
-- **Role → UserAccount**: one role can be assigned to many users.
+- **Role → UserAccount:** One role can be assigned to multiple users.
-- **UserAccount → UserAccount**: a user can have a "reporting manager", which is another user in the same collection (self-reference).
+- **UserAccount → UserAccount:** Users can reference another user as their reporting manager.
-- **UserAccount → SupportGroup**: a user can be the manager of a support group, and a user can also be a member of many support groups at once (many-to-many, stored as a list of user IDs inside the support group).
+- **UserAccount ↔ SupportGroup:** A user can manage one support group and belong to multiple support groups.
-- **Asset → Allocation**: one asset can have many allocation records over time, but only one of them can be "active" at any given moment (this is enforced by the database itself, not just the application code).
+- **Asset → Allocation:** One asset can have multiple allocations, but only one active allocation at a time.
-- **UserAccount → Allocation**: one user can hold many allocations (past and present).
+- **UserAccount → Allocation:** One user can have multiple asset allocations.
-- **Asset → GatePass**: one asset can have many gate pass records over time (there is no limit on how many are open at once).
+- **Asset → GatePass:** One asset can have multiple gate-pass records.

-A few fields look like they should be links but are actually stored as plain text, not as a real database relationship:
-- A user's department, sub-department, location, and sub-location are stored as plain text on the user record, not linked to the actual Department/Location collections.
-- The sub-department's department name, and the sub-location's location name, are stored as a text copy in addition to the real link.
-- The "requested by" field on a gate pass stores the requester's email as text, not a link to the user account.

 ---